Mike Yastrzemski Player Props: Giants vs. Orioles

-On Saturday, Mike Yastrzemski (coming off going 1-for-4 with a double and an RBI) and the San Francisco Giants face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 10:05 PM ET.
+On Sunday, Mike Yastrzemski (.588 slugging percentage in past 10 games, including one home run) and the San Francisco Giants play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 4:05 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Orioles.
+He had a one-hit showing in his most recent game (1-for-3) against the Orioles.

 Mike Yastrzemski Game Info & Props vs. the Orioles